Canon 1300D vs M10

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixels.
 This similarity in sensor specs implies that both the 1300D and the M10 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the 1300D is a somewhat more recent model (by 4 months) than the M10, and its sensor might have benefitted from technological advances during this time.

-The M10 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The M10 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Camera Model |